WuerthPhoenix/tornado/doc/how-to/92-HowTo-String-Interpolation.md

     * Check command: *dummy*
     * Execute active checks: *No*
     * Accept passive checks: *Yes*
-* Create a **service** called *my_dummy* on the host *host.example.com* importing the previously created service template
+* Create a **service** called *my_dummy* on the host *host.example.com* that imports the previously created service template
-* Deploy this configuration to icinga2
+* Deploy this configuration to Icinga 2

 ## <a id="tornado-howto-string-interpolation-step2"></a> Step #2:  Service and Rule Configuration

-This is an example of an event, which we'll use later on, sending it to tornado.
-For now, keep it in handy while reading the next section, as the rules are based on this specific format:
+Below is an example of an event that we will use throughout this How To, including sending it to Tornado.
+For now, keep it handy as you read the next section, since the rules we will configure are based on this specific format:
 ```json
 {
   "type": "dummy_passive_check",